mtumilowicz/angularjs-weather-forecast/README.md

 	* aliases (keyValue as xxx)
 	* as xxx (object key-value pair)
 	* class could be exported
-1. Modules are always in Strict Mode (no need to define "use strict")
+1. modules are always in Strict Mode (no need to define "use strict")
 1. each module has its own scope
 1. classes
     ```